-We would like to congratulate the Top 50 students (view HERE) who have racked up a huge amount of Bedrock points and will be receiving a queue jump pass for the canteen and some goodies to say well done for their hard work and success!
-We will publish the top 50 in each Regis News to keep you updated.
-Students will be set Bedrock homework each Wednesday and will be asked to complete two Bedrock lessons each week.
+We would like to congratulate the Bedrock Top 50 students this week (view HERE), each week the Top 50 will be for a different achievement.
+We will publish the Top 50 in each issue of The Regis News to keep you updated.
+Students will be set Bedrock homework each Thursday and will be asked to complete two Bedrock lessons each week.
 Students should aim to complete their lessons a day apart, so the brain has time to digest and process new information.
 Students should also be aware that they must complete two lessons per week and that they cannot ‘carry over’ lessons from the previous week.

 As a parent, you can create an account linked to your child’s account using your unique code.
 This has been emailed to you already, but if you would like this code emailed to you again, please contact your child’s English teacher and this can be sent very easily via email.
 It is very simple to check on your child’s progress; you can look out for the green smiley face at the top of their Bedrock page.
 This will tell you if they are up to date with their homework and how many points they have achieved as well as time spent on the platform.